devm33/devm33.com/content/projects/4clojure/index.md

 <http://www.4clojure.com/problem/60>

 Another place that I got great feedback was the clojure source code.
-I was introduced to clojure code by the 4clojure problems that consist of re-implementing core functions.
+Some of the 4clojure problems consist of re-implementing core functions which prompted me to look at the actual implementations.
 The clojure docs link to the relevant line in the source.
 I appreciate when documentation links to the source it's describing.

 <https://clojuredocs.org/clojure.core/reductions> See the link to source in the
 top right under clojure.core.